AdobeDocs/experience-manager-screens.en/help/using/getting-started-digital-signage.md

 1. **Hardware**

    Hardware defines what hardware components are ideal for your digital signage project implementation:

+1. **Connectivity**